- The Washington Times - Thursday, November 20, 2025

-“It appears the Bureau has intentionally and unwisely created its own blind spot, which has compromised our national security.
+“It appears the bureau has intentionally and unwisely created its own blind spot, which has compromised our national security.
 I’m hopeful this administration will take steps to remedy the situation,” he told The Washington Times.

 “After this FBI employee reported the misconduct of ICEC to the Inspection Division, the Inspection Division allowed the Counterintelligence executives to retaliate against the reporting employee by transferring him/her to another office.
 Retaliatory transfers are prohibited by law and regulation,” he said.
 “Another employee in ICEC was also threatened after he complained about the issues in ICEC.
 The Inspection Division took no action to stop the reprisal against this FBI employee.”

-Mr. Siuzdak, who has represented other FBI whistleblowers, said that a recently retired FBI supervisor who conducted security revocation reviews also provided a protected disclosure to Congress about misconduct within the Security Division.
+Mr. Siuzdak, who has represented other FBI whistleblowers, said a recently retired FBI supervisor who conducted security revocation reviews also provided a protected disclosure to Congress about misconduct within the Security Division.

 “The retired supervisor advised that he does not remember ever receiving any SES security review request from ICEC.
 He also did not remember any SES having their security clearance revoked by the Security Division,” Mr. Siuzdak said.